satendrakushwaha8092/project2/README.md

 - Return HTTP status 400 for an invalid request with a response body like [this](#error-response-structure)

 ### GET /functionup/collegeDetails
-- Returns the college details for the requested college (Expect a query parameter by the name `collegeName`.
+- Returns the college details for the requested college (Expect a query parameter by the name `collegeId`.
 This is anabbreviated college name.
 For example `iith`)
 - Returns the list of all interns who have applied for internship at this college.
 - The response structure should look like [this](#college-details)